 “We want to make sure that all Overwatch cosmetics come forward with you into Overwatch 2, so all of your progress matters,” Kaplan said.
 “Nothing’s getting left behind.
 No one’s getting left behind.
 We worked so hard to build this community of over 50 million players at this point, the last thing we would ever do is do anything to split what an amazing community you guys are.”

-Blizzard continues to make money from the game through loot box sales and continued interest in the Overwatch League, despite the uncertainty caused by this year’s global pandemic.
+Blizzard continues to make money from the game through loot box sales and continued interest in the Overwatch League, despite the uncertainty caused by the global pandemic.
 And with Overwatch 2 on the horizon, the franchise still has a bright future.

 Overwatch will share its multiplayer environment with the sequel, meaning more maps, game modes, and playable heroes are on their way for players of the game—even if they choose not to buy a copy of Overwatch 2.
 And with new games to play and new characters to try out, Overwatch and its sequel will certainly bring in a new wave of players or get others to return to the franchise.